danglingP0inter/GamblingGame/README.md

 # GamblingGame

 My First project in SWiftUI.
+Play this and you'll realise why one shouldn't gamble.